 Faculty members (including the Deans and Department Heads responsible for assigning faculty duties) should keep their eye on the long game.
-Tenure requires contributions in research and teaching, and varying levels of administration, while promotion to full professor typically requires not only significant research contributions but also significant contributions to administration at all levels, for all faculty (including those who hold a special chair).
+Tenure requires contributions in research, teaching, and administration, and promotion to full professor typically requires not only significant research contributions, but also significant contributions to administration at all levels, for all faculty (including those who hold a special chair).